tushar-sharma/tushar-sharma.github.io/_posts/2025-08-22-steam-deck-return.md

  - steam deck
 ---

-Recently, my Steam Deck suddenly developed a display issue—the screen stayed completely black even though the device powered on and I could hear sound.
-There was no physical damage or signs of impact.
-Fortunately, the Steam Deck comes with a one-year warranty, and I was still covered with two months remaining.<!-- truncate_here -->
+Recently, my Steam Deck suddenly developed a display glitch — black screen of death.
+There was no physical damage or liquid spills.
+Luckily, the Steam Deck comes with a one-year warranty, and I was still covered with two months remaining.<!-- truncate_here -->

 Recently, my Steam Deck suddenly developed a display issue—the screen stayed completely black even though the device powered on and I could hear sound.
 There was no physical damage or signs of impact.
 Fortunately, the Steam Deck comes with a one-year warranty, and I was still covered with two months remaining.